Monthly Archives: January 2013

 Orphan children

-Many medieval children became orphans, either full orphans or with only one lost parent.
+Many medieval children became orphans, either full orphans or with only one parent.
 Ironically, becoming an orphan was less of a tragedy for children who were not going to inherit property.
-Children who already lived in poverty became wards … Continue reading
+Children who already lived in poverty became wards of … Continue reading

 Posted in Medieval cycle of life | Leave a comment